teunvw14/teunvw14.github.io/content/posts/iota-rebased-sc/index.md

 <ConfirmedWhaleInterface />
 ```

-This component will hold all the HTML and TypeScript for our frontend.
+This `ConfirmedWhaleInterface` component will hold all the HTML and TypeScript for our frontend.

 ## Creating the frontend